CTYAODN

 Efficacy

-The ability of an intervention to produce the desired beneficial effect.
-In healthcare, efficacy is the measure of how well a medical intervention (like a drug or procedure) works under ideal, controlled conditions, such as those found in a clinical trial.
+The ability of an intervention, such as adjuvant therapy, to produce the desired beneficial effect is crucial in healthcare.
+Efficacy is the measure of how well a medical intervention, like chemotherapy or immunotherapy, works under ideal, controlled conditions, such as those found in a clinical trial.

 G